miracle-2003/qrmakerdocs/define-basics/database.md

 # Database

-FoodTiger makes interacting with databases extremely simple across a variety of database backends using either raw SQL.
+QR Menu Maker makes interacting with databases extremely simple across a variety of database backends using either raw SQL.

 Get the credentials from previously created database and add in the environment configuratin.